-4. Bug Club online reading - these provide independent comprehension practice and access to even more texts and titles.
-Like the banded books the texts your child meets, they closely match the texts to reading ability and comprehension skills.
-Class teachers will monitor the progress with these.
+Bug Club online reading - these provide independent comprehension practice.
+Like the banded books, the texts your child meets closely match the texts to their reading ability and comprehension skills.
+It also enables class teachers to monitor progress as well.

 Your child will be encouraged to develop their thinking and understanding when reading using their bookmark.
 On here they will record the following: